ocaml/camlp-streams/README.md

 The `Stream` module can also be used by hand-written recursive-descent parsers, but is not very convenient for this purpose.

-The `Stream` and `Genlex` modules have been part of the OCaml standard library for a long time, and have been distributed as part of the core OCaml system.
-They will be removed from the OCaml standard library at some future point, but will be maintained and distributed separately in this `camlp-streams` package.
+The `Stream` and `Genlex` modules were part of the OCaml standard library and  distributed as part of the core OCaml system until OCaml 5.0.
+They were removed from the OCaml standard library in OCaml 5.0.
+Since then, they have been maintained and distributed separately in this `camlp-streams` package.